42ByteLabs/ghactions/README.md

 - [`image` mode](./examples/advanced):
   - This will generate the `action.yml` file with a container `image`.
+  - Image can be a path to a Dockerfile (e.g. `./Dockerfile`).
+  - Image can be a docker image using the `docker://` prefix.
 - [`entrypoint` mode](./examples/entrypoint):
   - This will generate a composite Action with an entrypoint script.
 - [`installer` mode](./examples/installer):
   - This will generate a composite Action with an installer script.
+  - Only supports Linux and macOS runners are supported.

 ```rust no_run
 use ghactions::prelude::*;